drupalprojects/zeropoint/README.txt

 Search engine optimization (SEO) settings
 - Page titles - Format the title that displays in the browser's title bar;
 - Meta tags.

+Theme development settings
+- Site ID bodyclass - usefull in a multisite environment.
+- Fix IE stylesheet limit - useful when you cannot use aggregation (e.g., when developing or using private file downloads), especially for RTL sites.
+- Rebuild theme registry on every page.